Maha Sura Singhanat: Campaigns against the Burmese

-Military campaigns
+Later campaigns

 In July 1785, the Burmese king Bodawpaya launched the massive invasions of Siam in the Nine Armies War.
 Maha Sura Singhanat led the Siamese forces to receive the Burmese attacks coming from the west and south.
 He strategically defeated the superior Burmese armies at the Battle of Lat Ya and forced Bodawpaya to retreat.
 The next year, he led an army against the Burmese forces in the south and defeated them at the Battle of Chaiya.
 In the same year, Bodawpaya launched the Tha Din Daeng campaign.
 Maha Sura Singhanat managed to inflict a fatal blow on Burmese army and forced them to retreat.

 In 1802, the Burmese invaded Lan Na.
 Rama I sent his brother to relieve the siege on Chiang Mai.
 However, Maha Sura Singhanat fell ill on the course of journey but dispatched his troops to Chiang Mai in substitution.
 Rama I, upon hearing about the illness of his brother, then sent his nephew Anurak Devesh the Rear Palace to take Chiang Mai, but the Front Palace forces took Chiang Mai beforehand and complained Royal Palace forces' inefficiency.
 This stirred the conflicts between militarymen of the two palaces.